anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

 Application services provide methods for retrieving view models of domain state.
 However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring many dependencies.
-By using a view model repository (factory) however, we facilitate access to view models in a more efficient manner.
-Consequently, the UI controller uses the application service, that in turn, uses the view model repository to provide presentation data.
-A view model repository uses all dependencies required to fulfill the presentation layer requests.
-It may be advantageous to use view model repositories directly in UI controllers without an application service.
-That depends on the specific use case.
+By using a view model factory however, we facilitate access to view models in a more efficient manner.
+Consequently, the UI controller uses the application service, that in turn, uses the view model factory to provide presentation data.
+In return a view model factory uses all dependencies required to fulfill the presentation layer needs.
+It may be advantageous to use view model factories in UI controllers without an application service.
+It depends on the specific use case.

 **» Why CQRS in the frontend?**<br/>